Competing orders in the honeycomb lattice $t$-$J$ model: Introduction

+Experimentally, long-range antiferromagnetic (AFM) order has been found in several materials with honeycomb lattice structures, such as InCu$_{2/3}$V$_{1/3}$O$_3$ \cite{KATAEV2005310}.
+It suggests that Cu spins in the material can be modeled as a honeycomb spin-$1/2$ Heisenberg model with a strong AFM coupling $J\sim 140$K.

-In this Letter, we use fermionic tensor network states to investigate the global phase diagram and competing orders in the honeycomb $t$-$J$ model with $t/J=3.0$ in the thermodynamic limit.
+In this paper, we use fermionic tensor network states \cite{gu2010grassmann,PhysRevB.88.115139,PhysRevB.95.075108,Bultinck_2017,PhysRevB.80.165129,PhysRevA.81.010303,PhysRevB.81.165104,PhysRevA.81.052338} to investigate the global phase diagram and competing orders in the honeycomb $t$-$J$ model with $t/J=3.0$ in the thermodynamic limit.
+The phase diagram in Fig. \ref{fig:1}(c) summarizes the results.
 Due to nearly degenerated ground states, we obtain various states with different superconducting pairing symmetries on the bipartite unit cell and the $L_1\times 1 $ ($2 \leq L_1 \leq 8$) supercells at hole doping $\delta < 0.2$.
 While previous research \cite{PhysRevB.88.155112} suggests a $d+id$-wave superconducting ground state breaking time-reversal symmetry, we find two more uniform superconducting states on the bipartite unit cell with $d_{xy}$-wave and $d_{x^2-y^2}$-wave pairing symmetry.
 Interestingly, all three uniform superconducting states with different pairing symmetries are almost degenerate at low doping $\delta < 0.05$.
-We further discover non-uniform states with stripe orders on $L_1\times 1$ ($L_1\neq 1$) supercells that locally show $d_{xy}$ or $d_{x^2-y^2}$-wave pairing symmetry.
+We further discover nonuniform states with stripe orders on $L_1\times 1$ ($L_1\neq 1$) supercells that locally show $d_{xy}$ or $d_{x^2-y^2}$-wave pairing symmetry.
 At larger doping $\delta > 0.05$, these stripe states always have lower energy than the uniform states.
 Compared with $d_{xy}$-wave stripe states, $d_{x^2-y^2}$-wave stripe states are favored at $\delta < 0.17$.
 The stripe period decreases with increasing $\delta$, which is very similar to previous studies on the square lattice \cite{PhysRevB.84.041108,PhysRevLett.113.046402,Zheng1155,PhysRevB.93.035126,PhysRevB.98.205132,PhysRevB.97.045138}.
 Remarkably, the lowest energy stripe states are nearly half-filled with $\rho_l\equiv \delta \times L_x \sim 0.55$.